LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 You've already seen some answer to these questions.
 The [Creating Observable Sequences chapter](03_CreatingObservableSequences.md) showed various ways to create observable sources.
 But when it comes to handling the items that emerge from an `IObservable<T>`, all we've really seen is how to implement [`IObserver<T>`](02_KeyTypes.md#iobserver), and [how to use the callback based `Subscribe` extension methods  to subscribe to an `IObservable<T>`](02_KeyTypes.md#iobservable).

-In this chapter, we will look at the methods in Rx which allow you to leave the `IObservable<T>` world, so you can do some useful work with the notifications that emerge from a source.
+In this chapter, we will look at the methods in Rx which allow you to leave the `IObservable<T>` world, so you can take action based on the notifications that emerge from an Rx source.

 ## Integration with `async` and `await`